w3f/polkadot-wiki/docs/learn-staking.md

     Min( (3 * (x - 1)) / n, 1) * 0.05

-Validators should have a well-architected network infrastructure to ensure the node is running to reduce the risk of being slashed, for example, having high availability support to guarantee even though when the node went offline, you can still have another machine to take place.
+Validators should have a well-architected network infrastructure to ensure the node is running to reduce the risk of being slashed.
+A high availability setup is desirable, preferably with backup nodes that kick in **only once the original node is verifiably offline** (to avoid double-signing and being slashed for equivocation - see below), together with proxy nodes to avoid being DDoSed when your validator node's IP address is exposed.
+A comprehensive guide on secure validator setup is in progress with the draft available [here](https://hackmd.io/QSJlqjZpQBihEU_ojmtR8g).

 ### Grandpa Equivocation

 A validator signed two or more votes in the same round on different chains.

 ### Babe Equivocation

 A validator produces two or more blocks on the relay chain in the same time slot.

 Grandpa and Babe equivocation slashing amount is calculated as below: